groupdocs-watermark-cloud/GroupDocs.Watermark-Products/english/watermark/curl/_index.md

       ## TAB ONE ##
       tab_one:
         description: |
-          An overview of the main features supported by GroupDocs.Watermark Cloud for cURL.
+          An overview of the main features supported by GroupDocs.Watermark Cloud.

         left:
           enable: true